Objective: Know the procedures necessary to set up a project account, including special award approvals and requirements.

 - Issuing a Subaward

 - The SAP cost object is based on Kuali Coeus data shown in the Notice of Award.
-If there are inaccuracies in the NoA, the DLC and RAS must act promptly to correct the data and ensure that the SAP cost objects match the award terms and conditions
+If there are inaccuracies in the NoA, the DLCI and RAS must act promptly to correct the data and ensure that the SAP cost objects match the award terms and conditions

-- When a new award includes cost sharing, the DLC and RAS must establish accurate cost objects to account for cost sharing.
+- When a new award includes cost sharing, the DLCI and RAS must establish accurate cost objects to account for cost sharing.
 Once voluntary cost sharing is committed in the proposal, it becomes mandatory cost sharing for accounting purposes.

 - Kuali Coeus should capture specific restrictions on award expenditures as coded descriptors or comments